Erlite/Valerie/README.md

 Rick is written in C# using Discord.Net library 1.0 Beta latest version and .Net framework 4.6.2.
 Rick likes to help out at times.
 Please don't bully Rick because Rick is old.
 Rick has over 60+ Commands.
 For full commands list read the docs.

+If you clone this project or fork it or like it, please do leave a star.
+It does help a lot!

 [Add Rick to your server](https://discordapp.com/oauth2/authorize?client_id=261561347966238721&scope=bot&permissions=2146946175)

 > Current version = 13.7